Take doxazosin once each day. Take your first dose at bedtime.

 As your body is getting used to doxazosin you may feel dizzy or light-headed when standing up or sitting up quickly - getting up more slowly will help.

-Do not drive or use tools or machines if you feel tired or dizzy.
+Do not drive and do not use tools or machines if you feel tired or dizzy.

 |Type of medicine||An alpha-blocker|